yumski/loan_status_analysis/README.md

 ## Next Steps

 It is important to note that due to both time and hardware constraints, I used RandomizedSearchCV for hyperparameter tuning.
 Setting more detailed hyper parameters in conjuction with GridSearchCV will result in a better tuned model.
-My next step is to further tune this model with PySpark.
+My next step is to further tune this model with PySpark; as well as perform EDA on all 81 features.